Skip to Content

 How can I tell it’s ovulation spotting?

-Ovulation is the most common reason you will be spotting 2 weeks before your period and this is because, in a majority of young women, ovulation usually occurs fourteen to sixteen days before your next menstruation.
+Ovulation is a very common reason you will be spotting 2 weeks before your period and this is because, in a majority of young women with regular cycles, ovulation usually occurs fourteen to sixteen days before your next menstruation.

 Because you are not very sure of your ovulation sign, this kind of spotting may easily be confused with something more serious.
 Here are other ovulation signs you will experience around ovulation